 Linzner: We have full control of our finances, and are thus not forced into producing our games like on an escalator belt in a factory.
 Typical licenced games are often made in only twelve weeks and are 100% based on ready-made engines.
 Naturally, that is perfect from an economic point of view, but then the quality suffers for the same reasons.[...]

 I remember reading a magazine article about licenced games, comparing them to writing "the book based on the movie".
 Developers want to write their own games, not ride on the coattails of Pirates of the Caribbean or some Bruce Willis flop, just like any self-respecting artist.
 However, before reading this interview, I didn't know exactly how bad a state the market was in, though the handheld market probably is worse than the stationary console market, both because the GBA market is driven by small children and because the GBA receives a lot of unloving spin-offs from popular (original) Playstation and Xbox franchises, only remade as generic platformers with the same engine as a tie-in for a cereal brand.

-Even so, we have all played some good licenced games, such as the 90s Disney licences
+Even so, we have all played some good licenced games, such as the 90s Disney licences or the highly original

 Still, spin-off games have a deservedly bad reputation, yet they have made software houses such as Ocean wealthy and powerful.

 Jack Thompson, probably the most reviled lawyer in video game circles who's gone after games like Grand Theft Auto: San Andreas and Bully, and Bob Guccione Jr., a magazine publisher who's worked on magazines such as Spin and Discover, will be the two debating.